d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   └────

-Prolog initialization and cleanup ═════════════════════════════════
+Prolog Initialization and Cleanup ═════════════════════════════════

   The embedded SWI-Prolog runtime must be initialized before it can start executing queries.
+Initializing Prolog is usually taken care of by Sweep when you first use a command that requires running some Prolog code.
+This section elaborates about Prolog initialization and its customization options in Sweep:

+  Function: sweeprolog-initialize prog &rest args
+        Initialize the embedded Prolog runtime.
+PROG should be the path to the `swipl' executable, and ARGS should be a list of strings denoting command line arguments for `swipl'.
+They are used to initialize Prolog as if it was started from the command line as `PROG ARGS'.
+  Function: sweeprolog-handle-command-line-args
+        Enable support for the Sweep specific `--swipl-args' Emacs command line flag.
+This flag can be used to specify additional Prolog initialization arguments for Sweep to use when initializing Prolog on-demand, directly from Emacs’s command line invocation.
+  User Option: sweeprolog-init-args
+        List of strings used as initialization arguments for Prolog.
+        Sweep uses these as the ARGS argument of `sweeprolog-initialize' when it initializes Prolog on-demand.
+  Command: sweeprolog-restart
+        Restart the embedded Prolog runtime.

-In `sweep', Prolog initialization is done via the C-implemented `sweeprolog-initialize' Elisp function defined in `sweep-module'.  `sweeprolog-initialize' takes one or more arguments, which must all be strings, and initializes the embedded Prolog as if it were invoked externally in a command line with the given strings as command line arguments, where the first argument to `sweeprolog-initialize' corresponds to `argv[0]'.
+  In Sweep, Prolog initialization is done via the C-implemented `sweeprolog-initialize' Elisp function defined in `sweep-module'.
+  `sweeprolog-initialize' takes one or more arguments, which must all be strings, and initializes the embedded Prolog as if it were invoked externally in a command line with the given strings as command line arguments, where the first argument to `sweeprolog-initialize' corresponds to `argv[0]'.

-  `sweep' loads and initializes Prolog on-demand at the first invocation of a command that requires the embedded Prolog.
+  Sweep loads and initializes Prolog on-demand at the first invocation of a command that requires the embedded Prolog.
 The arguments used to initialize Prolog are then determined by the value of the user-option `sweeprolog-init-args' which the user is free to extend with e.g.: